If you want to go right to Non-broadcast Narration Rates, please click here.

 The 5 minute minimum includes:

 A) The buy-out (ownership) of the audio.

 B) Studio time to record and edit the audio, using professional gear and software.
-(Studio time is calculated @ $150.00 an hour).
+(Studio time included in the rate is calculated @ $150.00 an hour).

 C) Minor revisions within 30 days post delivery.